 Antioxidants work in your body in different ways.
 Not all of them are effective at fighting free radicals specifically in your skin, though they may be potent in other areas of your body.

 Exploring astaxanthin skin benefits, it has been shown in lab studies to combat oxidative stress in skin cells.
 This is incredibly important for slowing the aging process in your skin (as we just discussed) and protecting your skin from further damage.

 In fact, the research so far on astaxanthin as a skin antioxidant is very fascinating.

-Not only does it work directly by scavenging free radicals, it also appears to activate something called the “cellular antioxidant defense system.”
+Not only does it work directly by scavenging free radicals, it also appears to activate something called the “cellular antioxidant defense system”, as shown by lab evidence.
 This means that its presence upregulates antioxidant enzymes within your body, including glutathione peroxidase and superoxide dismutase.

 This makes astaxanthin a super powerful antioxidant for protecting your skin from free radicals.

 Has Anti-Inflammatory Properties

 Along with being a powerful antioxidant, astaxanthin also has anti-inflammatory properties.
 This means it could help to calm skin sensitivity, redness, blemishes and acne, leading to visible improvements in your skin’s overall appearance.
 So far, it does indeed seem to be very beneficial for those with sensitive skin.

 Researchers also believe that astaxanthin could prove very helpful for those with inflammatory skin issues like atopic dermatitis and psoriasis.
 They see it as part of a new anti-inflammatory drug for skin conditions, although those who prefer a more natural approach may want to try it as supplements or in a plant-based cream.

 Reduces the Appearance of Wrinkles & Age Spots